Contrastive Tuning: A Little Help to Make Masked Autoencoders Forget: Additional Results Experiments

+\paragraph{Effective invariance to data augmentation.} We evaluate the average effective invariance \cite{deng2022} against rotations and different color augmentations.
+For an image $x$ and its augmented version $x_t$, \cite{deng2022} defines the effective invariance (EI) as $0$ if the linear classifier predicts different classes and $\sqrt{\hat{p}_t \cdot \hat{p}}$ if the predictions agree. $\hat{p}$ denote the predictions for $x$ and $\hat{p}_t$ denote the predictions for $x_t$.
+Table~\ref{tab:effective_invariance} shows the average EI for rotations against 90°, 180° and 270° and for color augmentations that include changes in brightness, contrast, hue and saturation.
+We report the average EI for images in the validation set of ImageNet.

+CT increases EI regarding rotations, where using extensive augmentations performs similar to not using them.
+The hand-crafted image augmentations used in MAE\nobreakdash--CT$_{aug}$ further increase the EI against color augmentations, but also MAE\nobreakdash--CT improves over MAE.
+These results indicate that MAE\nobreakdash--CT develops increased robustness against color transformations even though during training the color information in the input is not perturbed.

-\paragraph{Supervised MAE-CT.} To explore the effect of perfect nearest neighbor retrieval, we apply contrastive tuning to a MAE pre-trained ViT-L/16 with an oracle (MAE-CT$_{oracle}$) where only samples of the same class are considered as candidates for the nearest neighbor lookup.
+\paragraph{Supervised MAE\nobreakdash--CT.} To explore the effect of perfect nearest neighbor retrieval, we apply contrastive tuning to a MAE pre-trained ViT-L/16 with an oracle (MAE\nobreakdash--CT$_{oracle}$) where only samples of the same class are considered as candidates for the nearest neighbor lookup.
 After 30 epochs of contrastive tuning such a model achieves $83.9\%$ linear probing performance.
 In Table~\ref{tab:finetune_minaug} we compare it against a fully fine-tuned MAE with varying degrees of input augmentations.
-With only crop \& flip augmentation, MAE-CT$_{oracle}$ outperforms full fine-tuning.
+With only crop \& flip augmentation, MAE\nobreakdash--CT$_{oracle}$ outperforms full fine-tuning.

 We also validate our fine-tuning pipeline by fine-tuning our MAE pre-trained ViT-L/16 according to the fine-tuning protocol of MAE~\cite{he2022masked}.
 We achieve a similar performance of $85.8\%$ compared to $85.9\%$ reported in MAE.